Threat Detection and Response: How to Stay Ahead of Advanced Threats

 Threat detection is the number one priority for cybersecurity teams.
 If you don’t even see the bad guys in your network, you will not be able to respond appropriately.
-But with so many potential threats and adversaries, putting in place appropriate threat detection can seem a daunting task.
+But with so many potential threats and adversaries, putting in place appropriate threat detection, like UEBA, can seem a daunting task.
 Throw in a bunch of marketing buzzwords and cyber terms of art and it’s even harder to establish a clear strategy.
 Breaking down threat detection and response to the most basic elements can bring that clarity.

 In this post you will learn: